 - Most certificate authorities who provide SSL security have shifted their security from 128-bit to 256-bit encryption for their customer’s interest.
 The stronger you apply encryption strength the more your data will be safe.

 - A bigger key always holds a better chance of remaining secure.
-Using AES with 256 bit keys enhances the number of AES rounds that need to be done for each data block such as it takes 10 rounds for 128-bit and 14 rounds for 256-bit encryption.
+Using AES with 256-bit keys enhances the number of AES rounds that need to be done for each data block such as it takes 10 rounds for 128-bit and 14 rounds for 256-bit encryption.

 - From the above image if you can verify a trillion (10^12) keys per second it would take ~10^18 years before you’ve verified most of the keys.
-And a 256-bit key would be 2^128 times stronger to brute-force that takes 10^56 years.
+And a 256-bit key would be 2^128 times stronger to brute-force which takes 10^56 years.

 - From the point of view RSA key and if you observe the above graph the longer the RSA key, the higher time it will take to decrypt.
-Recently 2048-bit RSA key supports 256-bit encryption so it will be beneficial to have 256-bit encryption and 2048-bit RSA key.
+Recently 2048-bit RSA key supports 256-bit encryption so it will be beneficial to have 256-bit encryption and a 2048-bit RSA key.

 As we have seen that 256-bit encryption is strongest in the case of crack time, encryption, RSA key support and outlook of the certificate authority.
-The Even cryptography formula becomes weaker over time that reduces the level of security.
+The Even cryptography formula becomes weaker over time which reduces the level of security.
 Therefore, it is advisable to add a security layer timely.